nadzyah/log-anomaly-detector/README.md

 ## Step 3.
 Configure log aggregation

 We also provide a script to aggregate anomaly logs.
-To configure it open `/opt/anomaly_detector/aggregator.yaml` file.
+Check it [here](http://172.17.17.198:3000/nhryshalevich/log-aggregator) To configure it open `/opt/anomaly_detector/aggregator.yaml` file.
 See the example below:

 ```yaml
 DATETIME_INDEX: timestamp